top of page

 Train with us Poster_edited_edited.jpg

-Permaculture is about the harmonious integration of landscape, people, resource use with the health of the environment as focus.
-Through mutually beneficial synergies that help provide food, energy, shelter, and other material and non-material needs in a sustainable & regenerative way.
+Permaculture is about the harmonious integration of landscape, people, and resource use, with the health of the environment as a focus.
+By aligning mutually beneficial synergies to help provide food, energy, shelter, and other material & non-material needs in a sustainable & regenerative way.

 With more people merging with the ideals it represents, the more wealth of evolution this design tool will bring to life.